 -To discredit a business or an individual

-The most recent survey of domestic violence frontline workers in Australia, found that 98% of respondents had clients who had experienced technology-facilitated stalking and abuse.
+The most recent survey of domestic violence support services in Australia, found that 98% of respondents had clients who had experienced technology-facilitated stalking and abuse including Aboriginal and Torres Strait islanders.

 The survey found that technology-facilitated abuse happens across a wide range of platforms, including: